 Smooth shank nails are one of the most popular forms of roofing nail available.
 With no thread, the smooth shank nail relies on the friction between the wood fibres and the smooth shank for resistance and holding power.
 Smooth shank nails can be used in a wide range of general construction applications, and provide enough strength and holding power for most uses.

 Clout nails are generally quite thick, short nails, with a larger flat head than regular nails.
 The larger flat heads help to ensure the material remains secure and in place.
-This means that clout nails are most commonly used to secure roofing felt, sheeting materials and other roofing materials to roof structures, without needing to be driven deep into the structure.
+This means that clout nails are most commonly used to secure roofing felt and sheeting materials to roof structures, without needing to be driven deep into the structure.

 Do you still have an unanswered question or need anything clarifying about the best roof nails for your project?
 Call our team on 01752 692 760 or use the live chat in the bottom right-hand corner for more help and advice.